yegor86/my-cloud-drive/docs/Hadoop.md

 2. if everything is ok you can visit [http://192.168.205.11:8088/cluster/nodes](http://192.168.205.11:8088/cluster/nodes) and see 2 active nodes

-3. Test HDFS
-* Generate test files in HDFS
+3. Generate test files in HDFS

     <code>$ gradle test --tests org.odesamama.mcd.HDFSTests</code>
-* Check that file exists in hadoop fs
+4. Check that file exists in hadoop fs

     <code>$ vagrant ssh master</code>